springload/aws-ssh/README.md

 IP addresses of ec2 instances.
 It also detects so-called "bastion" instances.

+### Installation

+1. For MacOS use homebrew and install with `brew install springload/tools/aws-ssh`
+2. For Arch Linux install from AUR: https://aur.archlinux.org/packages/aws-ssh/
+3. For other Linux distributions grab either .deb or .rpm from GitHub releases https://github.com/springload/aws-ssh/releases
+4. Otherwise, just get the binary from the releases as above (one of those .tar.gz files), unpack it and install somewhere in your PATH.

+### Quickstart

+After the installation, this tool requries AWS CLI access to be configured.
+To set it up, please refer to the official documentation from AWS.

+### EC2 instance configuration tags

 There are the following EC2 instance tags that change behaviour:

 1. (Deprecated) If a bastion instance has tag "Global" with value "yes", "true" or "1", then aws-ssh will use it for all VPCs.
 If there are multiple bastion instances, it chooses the instance that has the most common match in name.